 Powered loudspeakers, therefore, do not require external amplifiers.
 However, they can still be used (and often are used) with multi-channel mixing boards and amplifiers.

 Passive loudspeakers, to the contrary, have no internal amplifiers.
-They require no external power but do need external amplification in order to properly project speaker level signals (boosted from mic or line level).
+They require no external power but need external power amplifiers to feed them speaker level signals (boosted from mic or line level).

 To simplify what was just said, I’ve added a small table below to describe the main differences between passive and active/powered loudspeakers: